-Surrealism is often seen as more of an painter’s style rather than a photographer’s.
-Randy Scott Slavin turns that concept on it’s head with his unique, surrealistic style of extreme panoramic photography.
+Surrealism is often seen as more of a painter’s style than a photographer’s.
+Randy Scott Slavin turns that concept on its head with his unique, surrealistic style of extreme panoramic photography.

-The final images are a strange mixture of the easily identifiable, warped into something the mind and the eye finds difficult to comprehend, creating an uneasy tension and yet at the same time strangely compelling.
+The final images are a strange mixture of the easily identifiable warped into something the mind and the eye finds difficult to comprehend.
+They create an uneasy tension and yet at the same time are strangely compelling.

 Great work with the stereographic projections.
 I also experimented with the Pierce Quincuncial projections: